-Grab a microfiber cloth (like the one we mention above) to give the screen a bit of a polish.
-Do not use kitchen towels or tissue, and definitely don’t use an abrasive cloth.
-You want something soft that won’t leave anything behind, so look for ‘lint free’ if you are buying a cloth for the purpose.
+Grab a microfibre cloth (like the one we mention above) to give the screen a bit of a polish.
+Do not use kitchen towels or tissue, and definitely don't use an abrasive cloth.
+You want something soft that won't leave anything behind, so look for 'lint free' if you're buying a cloth for the purpose.

-It’s best to make small circles with the cloth and it will probably take a few minutes to remove all the fingerprints and smudges.
-Make sure you support the screen while you are polishing so you don’t damage the screen or its hinge if you are using a laptop.
+It's best to make small circles with the cloth and it will probably take a few minutes to remove all the fingerprints and smudges.
+Make sure you support the screen while you're polishing so you don't damage the screen or its hinge if you're using a laptop.

 Do not spray water or any kind of cleaner on your laptop or desktop display.
 It might seem like a good idea to get out the Windolene, but if you get water or other chemicals inside the machine it might short or the components could be damaged, not to mention the screen itself could be damaged.

-You can get cleaning products developed specifically for LCD displays (such as this).
-Despite these often coming in the form of a spray, we still don’t recommend spraying them directly on the screen.
-Instead spray a bit onto your cloth and polish away.
-You can also get wipes (such as these) designed for cleaning LCD displays.
-The wipes you choose should not contain alcohol because alcohol could damage the screen.
+Despite these often coming in the form of a spray, we still don't recommend spraying them directly on the screen.
+Instead spray a bit on to your cloth and polish away.
+Just remember to avoid ones containing alcohol, as these could damage the screen.